RMNorbert/Dentocrates/README.md

        url:jdbc:postgresql://localhost:5432/dentocrates
        ```

-  - **3.2, Other environment variables to update** before running the application:
+  - **4.2, Environment variables to add** before running the application:

-     - **3.2.1, Other environment variables:**
+        - BASE_URL : This variable used in email sending services to provide link to the application: ```http://localhost:3000/```

+        - SENDER_USERNAME: This variable have to be created to use the email related services, use the email you whish to use to as the notifications sender

         - CHAT_URL : This variable used in the post request to the chatbot : ```http://127.0.0.1:5000/predict```

         - REDIRECT_URI: This variable used during OAUTH: ``` http://localhost:3000/login/oauth2/code/ ```

         - OAUTH_SECRET and the OAUTH_ID: created for the oauth login, update it according to the related credentials

-        - SECRET : This variable have to be created for the JWT related key creation
+        - SECRET : This variable have to be created for the JWT related key creation.
+An example secret is provided by default.

-        - SENDER_USERNAME: have to be created to use the email related services, update it according to the email you whish to use

-     - **3.2.2, In case of using the application-lifecycle.sh** to run the application, the variables in the application-lifecycle.sh file have to be updated.
+  - **4.3, In case of using the application-lifecycle.sh** to run the application, the variables in the application-lifecycle.sh file have to be updated.
+The related lines starts at the 71th line.
 The sh file is located in:

        ```dentocrates/```

 ---
   - #### **In case of using Docker:**

-  - **3.1, Using the docker commpose file** to run the application, the postgres and dentocrates service environment variables in the docker commpose file have to be updated, the file
+  - **4.1, Using the docker commpose file** to run the application, the postgres and dentocrates service environment variables in the docker commpose file have to be updated, and the chatbot service context also have to be updated according to the path of the cloned chatbot project.
+The file located in:

-    located in:
       ```
       dentocrates/
      ```

 ---
-### 4. Build and run the project:
+### 5. Build and run the project:
    Dentocrates can be built and run using your preferred development environment or command-line tools.
 Here are a few options:

   ___
-  - #### 4.1,  Using Maven:
+  - #### 5.1,  Using Maven:

-     - **4.1.1**, Open a terminal or command prompt, navigate to the project's dentocrates directory, and run the following command:
+     - **5.1.1**, Open a terminal or command prompt, navigate to the project's dentocrates directory, and run the following command:
         ```
         mvn spring-boot:run
         ```

        This command will build the project, resolve the dependencies, and start the backend server.

-    - **4.1.2**, Navigate to the project's dentocrates/frontend directory, and run the following command:
+    - **5.1.2**, Navigate to the project's dentocrates/frontend directory, and run the following command:

        ```
        npm start